Lantana camara: Management and control

 Effective management of invasive L. camara in the long term will require a reduction in activities that create degraded habitats.
 Maintaining functioning (healthy) ecosystems is key to preventing invasive species from establishing themselves and out-competing native fauna and flora.
+If the area is not very large, use the method of clearing and digging out the roots.
+Chemicals may be used for disposal.
+In some areas, natural Phakarang trees are dug up and bred to become beautiful ornamental plants.

 Biological

 Insects and other biocontrol agents have been implemented with varying degrees of success in an attempt to control L. camara.
 It was the first weed ever subjected to biological control; however, none of the programs have been successful despite 36 control agents being used across 33 regions.

 The lack of success using biological control in this case is most likely due to the many hybrid forms of L. camara, as well as its large genetic diversity which makes it difficult for the control agents to target all plants effectively.
 A recent study in India has shown some results around biological control of this plant using tingid bugs.